 You can also go to Copenhagen ZOO and a canal boat tour; water is always exciting.

 Visit the Experimentarium.
-This science centre inspires children and evokes their curiosity.
+This science center inspires children and evokes their curiosity.

 MUSEUMS & GALLERIES